swcarpentry-wuerzburg/2017-11-08-Workshop_SWC_based_one_day_Wuerzburg_Material/README.md

-# Course Material for the Software Carpentry workshop Würzburg 2017-10-23
+# Course Material for the Software Carpentry workshop Würzburg 2017-11-08

 ## 1 About

-This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg October 23rd, 2017.
-The course is an introduction for novices to the Unix Shell, Python and Git.
+This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg November 8th, 2017.
+The course is an introduction for novices to the Unix Shell and Python.

 ## 2 Schedule